benfen/kapture/GETTING_INVOLVED.md

-# Using Kapture to learn Kubernetes

-Kapture is a great tool for learning K8s, here are some exersizes to get you started.

-- First, make sure you know the basics of K8s.
-This can be gleaned from online tutorials, for example, by going through and deploying the guestbook application: https://kubernetes.io/docs/tutorials/stateless-application/guestbook/.
-- Reproduce the benchmarks on your own hardware.
-- Measure timing differences between PVCs and the standard deployment.
-- Install prometheus and determine what the performance bottlenecks are in the out of the box deployment.
-- Try to overcome the bottlneck, and then, calculate your max transaction throughput.

 # This section is for newcomers to the project.

 Getting involved in a new project often happens in the following order...